theron-wang/otr4j/README.md

 # Contributing / Help needed

+Please open an issue to discuss contributions early.
+As OTRv4 is still in draft and work on otr4j is active, things might change quickly.

 - Helping with implementation work:
   - see the Functional/Operational/Developmental action points above.
   - look for `FIXME`/`TODO` in the code. (there are plenty to find)